Jamzzee/Projects/Trillo/README.md

 To run the project in development mode, use the following command:
 `npm start`</br>
-For build the project, use next:
+For building the project, use next:
 `npm run build:css`

 ## Live Demo